-The rules are simple, like a schoolyard sack race, except the human competitor has to hop to the finish line with their dog on lead beside them.
+The rules are simple, like a schoolyard sack race, except the human competitor has to hop to the finish line with their dog on-lead beside them.
 Sounds easy?
 Try jumping about near your dog and see how excited and in your way they get!

-Fortunately for me, my old black lab, Harry, was calm and biddable, so long as food or a ball were not involved -- he was a disgrace in the Saveloy Relay and the Balance-a-Frisbee-on-Your-Head-and-Squeeze-a Ball-Between-Your-Legs Race!
+Fortunately for me, my old black lab, Harry, was calm and biddable, so long as food or a ball were not involved — he was a disgrace in the Saveloy Relay and the Balance-a-Frisbee-on-Your-Head-and-Squeeze-a Ball-Between-Your-Legs Race!
 (Woof, is that my ball!?)

 The weak link in the Sack Race, however, was me.
-I was in my mid-forties back then and didn't have the same spring in my hop of younger competitors.
-Hence Harry and I kept placing third.
+Back then, I was in my mid-forties and didn't have the same spring in my hop of younger competitors.
+And Harry and I kept placing third.

 "Because I've got to get back for my dog club's Fun Day on Sunday," I'd explain.
 And in response to quizzical looks, I'd add, "Harry and I always come third in the Sack Race, and I don't want to miss out this year."

 We warmed up with a well placed second in the Good-O Eating Race (splitting a pair of gobble-guts Golden Retrievers), and then I stepped into the hessian sack for our signature Sack Race.
-We easily won our heat and the semi-final and joined our fellow competitors on the starting line for the final -- and eyed them up.
+We easily won our heat and the semi-final and joined our fellow competitors on the starting line for the final.

-And then I remembered the story I'd told family and friends in Perth, how Harry and I always placed third.
-I eased up and let another competitor pass us, before making a final long hop and lunge to secure third place.
+And then I remembered the story I'd told family and friends in Perth, how we always placed third.
+So, I eased up and let another competitor pass us before making a final long hop and lunge to secure third place.

 Like that distant dog club Sack Race, I've often made sacrifices in my writing for the sake of a story.
 Stephen King in On Writing: A Memoir of the Craft, urged writers: